programminghistorian/jekyll/submissions.md

 we are happy to work with you to get your tutorial tested on other platforms so that everyone can learn from them.

+### Markdown Format

+Lessons should be written in Markdown, a lightweight syntax that helps us to generate our site using GitHub Pages.
+For more information about how lessons should be formatted, see our [Markdown Style Guide][Markdown].
+New authors should also consult our [editorial workflow for new lessons][editorial workflow].

 Contact Us
 ----------